eclipse-iceoryx/iceoryx/iceoryx_examples/waitset_in_c/README.md

 ```

 ### Individual
-We also can handle every event individualy.
-For instance if you would like
+We also can handle every event individually, for instance when you would like
 to have a different reaction for every subscriber which has received a sample.
 One way would be to assign every subscriber a different callback, here we look
 at a different approach.
 We check if the event originated from a specific